 It’s all about safety, mostly.
-Hoverboards have been known to combust unexpectedly, and that’s caused the authorities and police makers to outlaw these little weird vehicles.
+Hoverboards have been known to combust unexpectedly, and that’s caused the authorities and policymakers to outlaw these little weird vehicles.
 Also, some cities and municipalities consider hoverboards to be vehicles, meaning they must be registered.
-S And you can’t register a hoverboard, right?
+And you can’t register a hoverboard, right?

-We’ve come to the end of my reviews for the 5 best hoverboards for beginners.
-And it’s time to decide which of the 5 options represents the best deal for the money.
+We’ve come to the end of my reviews of the 5 best beginner hoverboards for kids and adults.
+It’s now time for you to decide which option sounds like the best buy.

 Best Hoverboards for Beginners: Best Option Overall?

-In terms of features and ease of use, the Swagtron T6 hoverboard emerged as the best beginner hoverboard overall.
+In terms of features and ease of use for learners, the Swagtron T6 hoverboard emerged as the best beginner hoverboard overall.